TACC/gateways19-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

 https://api.tacc.cloud/actors/v2
 ```

 Take note of the actor ID that is returned, since you will need it to send the actor a message.
+For example:
+`export ACTOR_ID=your-actor-id`

 ## Exercise: Executing Classifier with `curl`